RubyGems Guides

 Description

-The cleanup command removes old gems from GEM_HOME.
-If an older version is installed elsewhere in GEM_PATH the cleanup command won’t touch it.
+The cleanup command removes old versions of gems from GEM_HOME that are not required to meet a dependency.
+If a gem is installed elsewhere in GEM_PATH the cleanup command won’t delete it.

 gem contents